enhance-dev/enhance.dev/app/docs/md/learn/concepts/single-file-components.md

 }

 ```
-Any valid css will work.
+Any valid CSS will work.

 <doc-callout level="info" thin>